robocode-dev/tank-royale/docs/docs/articles/scoring.md

 ### Bullet Damage

-bots score 1 point for each point of damage they do to enemies.
+Bots score 1 point for each point of damage they do to enemies.

 ### Bullet Damage Bonus